 \section{Toward Agentic SE Vocabulary}

 Well-defined terminology is a precursor to formalizing \textit{taxonomy} (e.g. Sapkota et al. distinguish between \textit{AI agents} and \textit{agentic AI} and present a taxonomy of AI agent paradigms \cite{sapkota2025ai}) and ultimately, \textit{knowledge areas}.
-While agentic SE is nascent, discrepancies in terminology usage are already apparent.
+Although agentic SE is nascent, drifts and discrepancies in terminology usage are already apparent.
 Some are syntactic (e.g., agentic AI software engineer vs. AI software engineer vs. agentic software engineer).
 While others are reflective of deeper semantic and even philosophical issues.
 So we can lay solid foundations for agentic SE, here are some \textbf{considerations for designing and using terminology for agentic SE}: \begin{itemize} \item \textbf{Relevance} -- \textit{fit for purpose and domain context} -- to what extent is the term relevant to the domain?
 E.g., traditional SE vocabulary can be revisited for relevance in the agentic SE context.

-\item \textbf{Coverage} -- \textit{conceptual completeness and accuracy} -- to what extent does the term cover (nearly) \textit{all} the goals and responsibilities of the agentic SE process area, actor, activity, or artefact it aims to support or automate?
-For example, a software engineer is more than a programmer, so can an agent that enacts programming tasks be termed a \textit{software engineer}? \textit{Autonomous coding agent} \cite{li2025rise} needs to be able to do more than coding to be termed an \textit{AI software engineer}.
+\item \textbf{Coverage} -- \textit{conceptual completeness and accuracy} -- to what extent does the term cover (nearly) \textit{all} the goals and responsibilities of the agentic SE process area, actor, activity, or artefact it aims to support?
+For example, a software engineer is more than a coder, so an \textit{autonomous coding agent} \cite{li2025rise} needs to be able to do more than coding to be termed an \textit{AI software engineer}.

 \item \textbf{Acceptance} -- \textit{recognition and adoption by the community} -- to what extent will humans (especially in the role) agree to an AI agent being given their professional title?
-For example, people might judge human and robot paintings as art but are less willing to see robots as \textit{artists} \cite{mikalonyte2022can}. \item \textbf{Consistency} -- \textit{uniformity of use, stability, adaptability} -- to what extent do different research groups around the world within SE use the terminology in the same way, both in form (syntax) and meaning (semantics)? how long do they remain stable? when and how do they adapt to changes over time?
+For example, people might judge human and robot paintings as \textit{art} but are less willing to see robots as \textit{artists} \cite{mikalonyte2022can}. \item \textbf{Consistency} -- \textit{uniformity of use, stability, adaptability} -- to what extent do different technology and research groups in the SE world use the terminology in the same way, both in form (syntax) and meaning (semantics)? how long do they remain stable? how do they adapt to changes over time?

 \item \textbf{Philosophical alignment} -- \textit{reflexivity leading to awareness of underlying assumptions, power dynamics, fairness} -- reflecting on who comes up with terminology and why?
 Who stands to gain, who stands to lose, and does everyone have a voice (e.g., global south, underfunded regions)?
 How can we ensure fairness? \end{itemize}